Teaching Kids About Food Safety

 A Final Note to Parents

-Keeping our kids food safe is our great responsibility.
-Let us help them and teach them the ways to avoid food-borne illnesses.
-As parents, we also have the task of preparing the meals and packed lunches of our kids.
-I have added here a video on Food Safety Advice for Packing lunches for our guidance.
+Keeping our kids' food safe is our great responsibility.
+Let us help them and teach them ways to avoid food-borne illnesses.
+As parents, we also have the task of preparing meals and packed lunches for our kids.
+Be sure to observe food safety measures when packing lunches.